Essential Success

 Serenity

-Paula’s moments of dignity and moments of passion gave her the one thing she thought she would never have — the ability to feel safe.
+Paula’s moments of dignity and moments of passion gave her the one thing she thought she would never have — the ability to feel safe from her mother.

 © Paula M. Kramer, 2010 to the present.